eggr0ll/ASCvis/README.md

 Later, data from the other ASC locations will be included.

-For the county coordinates & other info, I used the `.json` file from plotly's choropleth article.
+For the county coordinates & other info, I used the `.json` file from plotly's choropleth article (https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
+I got the `fips` codes from https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697.